 Like other “hosted website builders” like Weebly or Wix, SiteBuilder is sort of like leasing and customizing an apartment in a nice development instead of buying and owning your own house.
 You’re still in control of decor, cleaning, and everything living-wise – but you leave the construction, plumbing, security, and infrastructure to the property owner.
 That point is key because, again, there’s usually a direct tradeoff between convenience and control.

 All the functionality and design that are included with SiteBuilder work seamlessly together as a platform.
-That’s what allows them to have drag and drop design, layout, and content.
+That’s what allows them to have drag and drop website design, layout, and content.

 Website builders as a group compete with options like WordPress.org (which provides the free software to build a website that you own & control – see my WordPress setup guide here) all the way to options like typing actual HTML code into a text file.
 Make sense?
 Awesome, let’s continue with the SiteBuilder review.